ThiFerNe/aoc-2025/README.md

 Internal timings will be given when also adding the `internal_timings` feature, which is enabled on default.

+When giving `benchmark` as feature an internal benchmark is being done.

 ---

 *README.md created with the help